ChristerNilsson/FloatingBerger/help.md

-## Floating Berger
+## FairPair

-The name *Floating Berger* comes from the fact that most players feel like they are in the middle of a Berger group.
-Most participants end up with around 50% winning results.

-If you divide a tournament into several physical Berger groups, fewer participants will experience this feeling.

-The program handles both FairPair and Berger.
+The main differences between Swiss and FairPair:

-* FairPair: like Swiss, although the players face players with similar rating instead of points
+* Players with similar elo rating meet
-* Berger: everyone meets everyone

-All rounds are paired before the tournament starts, just like Berger.
+* Performance Rating is used to decide the winner

+Similarity between Berger and FairPair:
+* The pairing of all rounds may be done before the first round

 The format is controlled using ROUNDS, see below.